-I found “The Ripple Effect” a very easy book to read as well as being entertaining, informative, educational and eye-opening.
+I found “The Ripple Effect” a very easy book to read as well as being entertaining, informative, educational, and eye-opening.

 Backed by research, Dr. Wells clearly explains our physiological and psychological responses but not in a too technical way.
-He outlines a plan to help people to sleep better, eat better, move and think better.
+He outlines a plan to help people to sleep better, eat better, move, and think better.

 The basic idea of the book is that people can make significant improvements in their lives by getting everything in their lives working together in sync.

 It reveals the secret of achieving the most optimal performance in a fast-paced environment.
 Wells also adds words of wisdom from various people as well as narratives from people who have overcome hardships and who have emerged to go on and live better lives.
-He also adds external sources, podcast and website suggestions for further research.
+He also adds external sources, podcasts, and website suggestions for further research.